raehik/rerefined/README.md

 in the code).

-rerefined has a single-constructor error type which can be easily and efficiently turned into a `String` in a single pass.
+rerefined has a single-constructor error type which can be easily and efficiently turned into a string-like in a single pass.

 ### No insidious `Typeable` contexts
 See [refined#101](https://github.com/nikita-volkov/refined/issues/101).